kubernetes-sigs/cluster-api-provider-openstack/docs/configuration.md

 ## Operating system image

-We currently depend on an update version of cloud-init otherwise the operating system choice is yours.
-The kubeadm bootstrap provider we're using also depends on some pre-installed software like a controller-runtime, kubelet, kubeadm, etc.. .
+We currently depend on an up-to-date version of cloud-init otherwise the operating system choice is yours.
+The kubeadm bootstrap provider we're using also depends on some pre-installed software like a container runtime, kubelet, kubeadm, etc.. .
 For an examples how to build such an image take a look at [image-builder (openstack)](https://image-builder.sigs.k8s.io/capi/providers/openstack.html).

 The image can be referenced by exposing it as an environment variable `OPENSTACK_IMAGE_NAME`.